 Grants are recorded when approved by the board of trustees.
 Payments are made when all conditions have been satisfied by the recipient.
-As of December 31, 2021 and 2020, the Foundation was unaware of any material conditions on grants that are unlikely to be satisfied during the approved grant period.
+As of December 31, 2022 and 2021, the Foundation was unaware of any material conditions on grants that are unlikely to be satisfied during the approved grant period.
 Refunds occur when the recipient's needs are less than the appropriated amount or when the grantee does not meet the grant requirements.
-For the years ended December 31, 2021 and 2020, refunded grants totaled \$-0-and \$52,525, respectively.
-They are reported as a reduction of grants in the period in which they are refunded.
+For the years ended December 31, 2022 and 2021, there were no refunded grants.
+Refunded grants are reported as a reduction of grants in the period in which they are refunded.
 Grants authorized but unpaid at year-end are reported as liabilities.